Nick Senzel Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.75 team ERA that ranks 26th among all MLB pitching staffs.
+- The Nationals' 4.81 team ERA ranks 26th among all league pitching staffs.

+- Nationals pitchers combine to give up 119 total home runs at a rate of 1.4 per game (third-most in the league).

 © 2023 Data Skrive.
 All rights reserved.